ediha17/ediha17/README.md

-## My greatest fear...
-The Norminette :fearful:
+## Hi I'm Edi

 *Passionate about technology and programming, modular architecture, and writing clean, robust code.*

 My career in software development is driven by a deep curiosity about technology and how code interacts with it.
 I’m currently fully immersed in the 42 methodology as a student at the Barcelona campus, prioritizing peer-to-peer and self-taught learning.

+---
 When i enter in 42, I discover my greatest fear...
-The Norminette :skull:.
+The Norminette 😨.
 ---

 ### 💻 Technical Stack